Your Paper Your Way

 • Full postal address

-• Telephone and fax numbers
+• Phone numbers

-• All necessary fields have been uploaded
+All necessary files have been uploaded, and contain:

 • All figure captions